better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## I can't find a project on the network or see a peer's changes.
 What should I do?
 First, check to see if you are connected to the seed node by hovering over the Connection Status icon in your toolbar.
-If you are connected to one or more peer, navigate to the seed node dashboard (e.g. seedling.radicle.xyz) to see if you can find your Device ID.
+If you are connected to one or more peer, navigate to the seed node dashboard (e.g. sprout.radicle.xyz) to see if you can find your Device ID.

 ![Seed Dashboard Search][sd]